redwoodjs/redwoodjs-com-archive/docs/graphql.md

 ### RedwoodApolloProvider

 By default, Redwood Apps come ready-to-query with the `RedwoodApolloProvider`.
 As you can tell from the name, this Provider wraps [ApolloProvider](https://www.apollographql.com/docs/react/api/react/hooks/#the-apolloprovider-component).
-Ommitting a few things, this is what you'll normally see in Redwood Apps:
+Omitting a few things, this is what you'll normally see in Redwood Apps:

 ```js
 // web/src/App.js